Is the Keto Diet Expensive?

 Here is the Amazon Coupon page.
 Happy Savings!

-I hope I’ve given you some good tips for staying keto while not breaking the bank.
+I hope I’ve given you some good tips for staying keto while not breaking the bank or the budget.
 I would love to hear your own tips for following the keto diet on a budget, please share them in the comments!